atilantera/JAAL/README.md

 **This git repository**

 This repository contains technical documentation, specification and examples for JSON-based Algorithm Animation Language (JAAL).
+See the section [Software](#software) for software which reads and writes JAAL.

 ## Features